Have a symptom?

 A diagnosis of sciatica may be delayed or missed because symptoms, such as leg weakness, pain and tingling may be mild, develop slowly, and can differ greatly from person to person.
 In addition, symptoms of sciatica can be similar to or accompany symptoms of other conditions and diseases.
-These include herniated disc, spinal stenosis, degenerative disc ...more misdiagnosis »
+These include herniated disc, spinal stenosis, degenerative disc disease, ...more misdiagnosis »

 Home medical testing related to Sciatica:

 Alternative treatments or home remedies that have been listed in various sources as possibly beneficial for Sciatica may include:

 Research the causes of these diseases that are similar to, or related to, Sciatica: